Kurunegala: Royal complex

 Archaeological remains of this site are few but give a glimpse of its past glory and comprise the handsome stone entrance, steps, rock pillars and ruined walls of the royal palace and the palace of the tooth relic.

 Kurunegala lake

 A large man-made water reservoir constructed by ancient kings.
 The lake is in the outskirts of the central business district accessible by the Kurunegala-Dambulla and Kurunegala-Puttlam roads.
-The tank is used as a water supply source for the city.
+The tank is used as a water supply source and serves as a major attraction offering a scenic view of the city and the famous elephant rock.

 Kurunegala clock tower

 The Kurunegala clock tower was built in 1922 as a tribute to the officers, who were from Wayamba province and sacrificed their lives in World War I.

 Geography and climate

 Geography

 Topographically Kurunegala town is based on a plain area with the exception of the surrounding rock outcrops.
 The northern part of the town is slightly higher than the south.
 Kurunegala Lake is the primary geographical feature of Kurunegala and adorns the town.
 The region comprising the Kurunegala town is well above the sea level compared to the coastal areas of Sri Lanka.
 However, the region is not as high as the central hill country.
 The nearest beaches to Kurunegala are to the west and include Negombo and Chilaw.